 When you fly atmosfair, your emissions are calculated as precisely as possible.
 The calculations include the effects of the different pollutants according to the latest scientific knowledge, especially to their impact at high altitude.At the same time every calculation has its limits: one can only calculate a presumably fuel consumption of a given flight.
 A plane may have to take a detour because of fog, the load may be higher or lower than average.
 Variations like these cannot be included in the calculation.

-Data on airplane types, engines, flight routes, etc., was generated in scientific research projects and verified by the Federal Environmental Agency in Berlin.
+Data on airplane types, engines, flight routes, etc., was generated in scientific research projects.

 What factors are used in the calculation of emissions?